Project start date: 01/05/2023

 The Victorian grassland earless dragon was recently rediscovered after more than 50 years.
 Photo: Peter Robertson, Wildlife Profiles Pty Ltd.

 This project is supporting the Zoos Victoria Wildlife Detection Dog Squad to train dogs to detect the Victorian grassland earless dragon by harnessing the dogs’ exceptional sense of smell.
 Having better ways to find the dragon is critical to its conservation by providing much-needed information about its populations, ecology and habitat use.
 Locating more dragons for a conservation-breeding program and insurance population is another way to save them from extinction.

-If this project shows that detection dogs can successfully find this lizard, it could be a game-changer in the conservation of this and other imperilled Australian lizards and snakes.
+If this project shows that detection dogs can successfully find this lizard, it could be a game-changer in the conservation of this and other imperilled Australian reptiles.

-Zoos Victoria Wildlife Detection Dogs (clockwise from top left) Finn, Kip, Moss and Daisy.
+Zoos Victoria Wildlife Detection Dogs (clockwise from top left) Finn, Kip, Daisy and Moss.
 Photos: Zoos Victoria.

 Key research areas

 To address the challenge of finding rare reptiles and improve knowledge, capacity and tools for their management and conservation, we will work with government, Traditional Owners and landholders to:

 The project is being co-led by Zoos Victoria’s Threatened Species General Manager Garry Peterson and Threatened Species Program Coordinator Chris Hartnett.
 This project will contribute to 2 cross-cutting initiatives:

 For further information, contact firstname.lastname@example.org.